mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A variable declaration can specify that the assigned value on the right must implement a given interface.
 This is checked at compile-time.
-For example,
+For example:

 ```go
 r := Rectangle{width: 3, height: 4} // no check performed